Penalties for Driving Without Car Insurance in North Carolina

-Over 100 years ago, the Wright Brothers made history in North Carolina when they made and flew the first successful airplane at Kill Devil Hill near Kitty Hawk.
+Over 100 years ago, the Wright Brothers made history in North Carolina when they made and flew the first successful airplane at Kill Devil Hill near Kitty Hawk, North Carolina.
 While I’m pretty sure that they didn’t have insurance when they launched their first-of-its-kind air vehicle, most bold travelers and commuters in North Carolina today are driving cars, trucks, and vans, not airplanes.
 To drive one of those vehicles on the roads in The Tarheel State today, you’re going to need car insurance.

 North Carolina State Fees For Driving Without Car Insurance